Three Brass Fittings were Evaluated For Stress Corrosion Cracking

 Close examination identified copper colored grains within the surface corrosion site.
 The presence of copper rich grains with corrosion products enriched in zinc are consistent with dezincification attack in yellow brass.
 All three fittings were evaluated metallographically for evidence of SCC.
 The figures shown here show high magnification as-polished and etched micrographs from the fitting inside corners showing no evidence of SCC.
 Only light surface dezincification attack was observed.

 All three fittings exhibited dezincification attack confined to the surface, with chlorine identified as the aggressive species.
 No evidence of SCC was observed in any of the fittings.
 The presence of dezincification attack indicates the environment was sufficiently aggressive to also promote SCC in this alloy if sufficient stresses are present.

-We perform Stress Corrosion Cracking Mitigation for clients in industries including mining, energy and petrochemical.
+We perform metallurgical analysis and Stress Corrosion Cracking Mitigation for clients in industries including mining, energy and petrochemical.

 Give us a call to discuss your engineering challenges.